slaclab/surf-tutorial/labs/01-AXI-Lite_register_endpoint/README.md

 ## Adding custom AXI-Lite registers using SURF procedures

-There are going to be two AXI-Lite procedures heavily used in this lab:
+Two AXI-Lite procedures will be heavily used in this lab:
 * `axiSlaveRegisterR()`: Used for mapping "read-only" registers
 * `axiSlaveRegister ()`: Used for mapping "read/write" or "write-only" registers